AleksandarBayrev/general-linux-fixes/update-nvidia-sleep.md

-# How to fix sleep issues with NVIDIA hybrid graphics
+# How to fix sleep issues with NVIDIA and sleeping issues
 * Install Node.JS latest LTS version and run the script
 ```bash
 sudo node update-nvidia-sleep.js